PR0CK0/CS540_Project/README.md

 * The last query will take about a minute
 * ***Total time of queries (for my PC and for just two ZIP codes): about 20 minutes***

-NOTE: If you only care about the ZIP codes 32114 and/or 32118, then you don't have to run the first query.
-Just download the contours_analysis table, put it in the volusia schema, and do the last three queries (or, again, just download my parcel_elev zip and put that table in PGAdmin... saves some time).
+NOTE: If you only care about the ZIP codes 32114 and/or 32118, then you don't have to run anything.
+Just download the **parcel_elev** table, and let that act as your parcel table for your experiments.

 That's it.
 It's rather straightforward.